jessepharrison/jessepharrison.github.io/_pages/about.md

 social: true
 ---

-At CSC, my tasks involve maintaining the R environment on the Puhti HPC cluster, software development (Chipster analysis software for sequencing data), research and data analysis support, and leading the development and delivery of R courses.
+At CSC, my tasks involve maintaining the R environment on the Puhti HPC cluster, software development (Chipster software for high-throughput sequencing data), research and data analysis support, and the development and delivery of R courses.
 Between 2012 and 2019 I held several postdoc positions focusing on microbial ecology, astrobiology and environmental chemistry.

 **Brief CV**